Non-Universality from Conserved Superoperators in Unitary Circuits: The Superoperator Algebra Approach to (Non-)Universality

 Let us focus on the conventional part of the super-commutant first.
 The Hilbert space of operators can be decomposed according to the $\commx{U(1)}\ot\commx{U(1)}^T$ quantum numbers as follows:

-where $\oket{O}\in\hend_{n,m}$ are operators whose action on states with $Z_\mrm{tot}=m$ yields states with $Z_\mrm{tot}=n$, while yielding zero for for all other states.
+In other words, operators in $\hend_{n,m}$ are eigenvectors of both he left and right action of the commutant $\commx{U(1)}$ on the operator space $\hend$.
+These operators map states with $m$ spin-ups to states with $n$ spin-ups.
 The set of all $U(1)$-symmetric operators, which is also the bond algebra $\bondx{U(1)}$, are those whose actions preserve the charge, and hence are obtained by restricting the above sum to $n=m$.